 Looking to capture the entire BOOKMAN hardware and software catalog.
 Currently the archive contains the details of:

 Create open source software (OSS) that will allow BOOKMAN owners to back up their ROM card contents.
-The idea is to reverse engineer BOOKMAN I, II, III ROM card formats and make it possible to extract and restore these ROMs.
-Please see the technical details section for the detailed progress notes so far.
+The idea is to reverse engineer BOOKMAN I, II, III, and MBS ROM card formats and once it is possible to extract the data.
+Please see the Reverse Engineering Page for the detailed progress notes so far.

-Physical devices will inevitably wear down; LCD screens break, capacitors fail, batteries leak and other tangible components of BOOKMAN products will eventually become difficult to replace or repair.
+Physical devices will inevitably wear down; LCD screens + connectors break, capacitors fail, batteries leak and other tangible components of BOOKMAN products will eventually breakdown and become inoperable.
+As time goes on they become more difficult to replace or repair.
 Our aim is to deeply understand the BOOKMAN hardware in order to create emulators for preserving the BOOKMAN experience independently of the original hardware.
-Please see the technical details section for more.
+Please see the Reverse Engineering Page for more.

 MAME is likely a suitable project to contribute code to with regards to emulation efforts.
-We will likely deliver Bookman emulation code towards that project.
+We will likely deliver Bookman emulation code towards that project as an end-goal.

 Additionally, if we are yet unable to get the prerequisite knowledge to achieve this there are other plans in place to create time-sharing access to a real BOOKMAN device via this site.